informatics-isi-edu/hatrac/REST-API.md

     namespace.
 - Object
   - `owner`: lists roles considered to be owners of the object.
-  - `update`: lists roles permitted to update the object with a new object version.
-  - `read`: lists roles permitted to read new versions of the object by default.
+  - `create`: lists roles permitted to create new versions of the object.
 - Object Version
   - `owner`: lists roles considered to be owners of the object version.